shamim0754/AlgorithmDatastructure/readme.md

 2. Ease of insertion/deletion

 Drawbacks:
-1. Random access is not allowed.We have to access elements sequentially starting from the head node and then compare random value to node value and return .
-So we cannot do binary search with linked lists.
+1. Random access is not allowed.We have to access elements sequentially starting from the head node and then compare random value to node value and return . as a result greatly increasing the time periods required to access individual elements within the list
+For this behaviour, we cannot do binary search with linked lists.
 2. Extra memory space for a pointer is required with each element of the list.
-3. Not cache friendly.
-Since array elements are contiguous locations, there is locality of reference which is not there in case of linked lists.

 ![alt text](images/linked-list.png)

-A linked-list is collection of objects called nodes.
+A linked-list is collection of objects called node/element.
 A node contains two field
-- element/data :  Each item stored in an linked-list is called an element.
+- data :  Each item stored in an linked-list is called an data.
-- Link : it contains the address of the next node in the memory.
+- Link/Next : it contains the address of the next node in the memory.

 Note :
 - Head : the first node is called head